kviiim/fiducial_tracking/README.md

 ### Clustering
 Once the magnitude and direction had been calculated for each pixel, we create a graph with edges between pixels that are physically adjecent in the image.
 The edge weight is equal to the difference between the two pixels' gradient directions.

+We then sort those edge by weight in ascending order, such that the two pixels with the closest gradient direction are at index 0.
+This enables us to loop through each edge in the graph, and decide if the two nodes that it have similar enough gradients to be considered as part of a segment.

+To determine if two gradients are similar, we evaluate the following expressions:

+$ D(n\bigcup m) \leq min(D(n),D(m)) + K_D / |n\bigcup m|$
+$ M(n\bigcup m) \leq min(M(n),M(m)) + K_M / |n\bigcup m|$

+We then create a set of nodes to store that segment.
+We repeat this process, however if a node is already in a set, we then take the union of each node's existing set to combine them.

+At the end of this process, we have a list of sets, each representing a different segment of the image.

 ## Design Decisions
 Describe a design decision you had to make when working on your project and what you ultimately did (and why)?
 These design decisions could be particular choices for how you implemented some part of an algorithm or perhaps a decision regarding which of two external packages to use in your project.